FUSION: Forecast-Embedded Agent Scheduling with Service Incentive Optimization over Distributed Air-Ground Edge Networks: Abstract

 \section{Abstract}

-\justifying In this paper, we introduce a first-of-its-kind forecasting-driven, incentive-inherent service provisioning framework for distributed air-ground integrated networks that explicitly accounts for human-machine coexistence.
+\justifying In this paper, we introduce a first-of-its-kind forecasting-driven, incentive-aware service provisioning framework for distributed air-ground integrated networks that explicitly accounts for human-machine coexistence.
 In our framework, vehicular-UAV agent pairs (APs) are proactively dispatched to overloaded hotspots to augment the computing capacity of edge servers (ESs), which in turn gives rise to a set of challenges that we jointly address: highly uncertain spatio-temporal workloads, spatio-temporal coupling between road traffic and UAV capacity, forecast-driven contracting risks, and heterogeneous quality-of-service (QoS) requirements of human users (HUs) and machine users (MUs).
-To address these challenges, we propose FUSION, a two-stage optimization framework, consisting of an offline stage and an online stage.
-In the offline stage, a liquid neural network-powered module performs multi-step spatio-temporal demand forecasting at distributed ESs, whose outputs are exploited by an enhanced ant colony optimization-based routing scheme and an auction-based incentive-compatible contracting mechanism, to jointly determine ES-AP contracts and pre-planned service routes.
-In the online stage, we formulate the congestion-aware task scheduling as a potential game among HUs, MUs, and heterogeneous ES/UAVs, and devise a potential-guided best-response dynamics algorithm that provably converges to a pure-strategy Nash equilibrium.
+To address these challenges, we propose FUSION, a two-stage optimization framework, consisting of an offline stage and an online stage. {In the offline stage, a liquid neural network-powered module performs multi-step spatio-temporal demand forecasting at distributed ESs, whose outputs are exploited by an enhanced ant colony optimization-based routing scheme and an auction-based incentive-aware contracting mechanism, to jointly determine ES-AP contracts and pre-planned service routes.} In the online stage, we model congestion-aware task scheduling as a service demander-side exact-potential game, where HUs and MUs select either local execution or accessible ES/UAV resources, and develop a potential-guided best-response dynamics algorithm that converges to an $\varepsilon$-NE under a positive improvement threshold and to a pure-strategy Nash equilibrium when the threshold is zero.
 Experiments on both synthetic and real-world datasets show that FUSION consistently achieves higher social welfare and improved resource utilization, while maintaining latency and energy costs comparable to state-of-the-art baselines and preserving individual rationality, budget balance, and near-truthfulness.

 }

 \IEEEdisplaynontitleabstractindextext